 - 9.1 The following groups of students will be given special consideration in their application for a particular place. - a) Children whose particular medical needs, mobility support needs or social circumstances are supported by written evidence from a doctor, social worker or other relevant professional stating that the academy is the only school which could cater for the child's particular needs.
 The evidence must be presented at the time of application. - 9.2 The Local Academy Board will consider each case on its merits and determine the allocation of any such place on the basis of the written evidence.
-Admission under 'special circumstances' will take precedence over all but the first numbered criteria;
+Admission under 'special circumstances' will take precedence over all but the first numbered criteria; with the only exception being if the Academy decides to invoke clause 3.12 on the Admissions Code:

 'Where a governing body does not wish to admit a child with challenging behaviour outside the normal admissions round, even though places are available, it must refer the case to the local authority for action under the Fair Access Protocol 66.
 This will normally only be appropriate where a school has a particularly high proportion of children with challenging behaviour or previously excluded children.
 The use of this provision will depend on local circumstances and must be described in the local authority's Fair Access Protocol.
-This provision will not apply to a looked after child, a previously looked after child or a child with a Education, Health and Care Plan (EHCP) or Education, Health and Care Plan naming the school in question, as these children must be admitted'.
+This provision will not apply to a looked after child, a previously looked after child or a child with a statement of special educational needs or Education, Health and Care Plan naming the school in question, as these children must be admitted'.